irusri/genie/README.md

 1.)
 [Using the Docker image](https://github.com/irusri/Docker4GenIECMS)
 2.)
 [Using standalone webserver](https://geniecms.readthedocs.io/en/latest/installation_updates.html)

-However, We need to have an error free CMS to running in the backend to compatible with both above situations.
+However, we need to have an error free CMS to running in the backend to compatible with both above situations.